-Summary: This document provides information about the extension that provides data column access support for the SQL Analyzer extension (from version ≥ 2.4)
+Summary: This document provides basic information about the extension that provides data column access support for the SQL Analyzer extension (from version ≥ 2.4)

 The Data Column Access extension provides support for:

 - GDPR policy based on GDPR indicators

 - column access links with the SQL Analyzer ≥ 2.4